 “The 1930s-vintage distillery languished, abandoned, for more than 50 years before Mr. Peay found it.
 Reopened in July with a tasting center, the distillery is next to the Town Branch of Elkhorn Creek, once a water source for whiskey.” – The New York Times

 Built in 1887 by Col. E.H.
 Taylor, Castle & Key Distillery featured an actual castle, a classical springhouse and beautifully manicured sunken gardens.
 The estate changed owners over the next century and was eventually abandoned.
 Until now.
 The founders at Castle & Key have brought the original vision for this distillery back to life, but on an even bigger scale.
-The bourbon and rye will be ready for tasting in 2021, but with distillery grounds this magnificent, it’s worth stopping by just to marvel at the architectural beauty.
-Dry gin and vodka are currently available for tasting.
+With distillery grounds this magnificent, it’s worth stopping by just to marvel at the architectural beauty.
+Bourbon, dry gin and vodka are currently available for tasting.

 “The restored, 113-acre grounds hosts Colonel Taylor’s castle home, European-style gardens and a walking path.” – The New York Times

 Drive through the rolling hills and beautiful Thoroughbred farms of Versailles, KY, and you’ll find yourself at Woodford Reserve Distillery.
 Take a tour and learn their precise steps to pull the five sources of flavor found in every bottle of their bourbon.
 With over 200 different flavors in every sip of Woodford Reserve, Master Tasters will show you how to properly taste bourbon and identify distinct flavors.
 Keep an eye for horses as you approach Woodford, you might just drive past a Kentucky Derby winner.

 This historic distillery reopened in 2017 after sitting vacant for 50 years.
 Located in the exciting...